 Oulton Broad from Normanston Park on the next blog post!

 Staying in the Lowestoft area

 Should you fancy seeing some of what North Lowestoft has to offer, you may well be looking for some holiday

 accommodation.
-As well as Pebble Cottage, you might also like to try
+You might like to try

 The Olde Stables

 , which is in Oulton Broad - you can drive, or for those feeling fitter, cycle or walk,

 into Lowestoft.
 Alternatively, try The Barnacle